flamerecca/yii2-gitbook-cookbook/ide-autocompletion.md

 # IDE autocompletion for custom components {#ide-autocompletion-for-custom-components}

 Using IDE for development is quite typical nowadays because of the comfort it provides.
 It detects typos and errors, suggests code improvements and, of course, provides code autocomplete.
-For Yii 2.0 it works quite good out of the box but not in case of custom application components i.e.`Yii::$app->mycomponent->something`.
+For Yii 2.0 it works quite good out of the box but not in case of custom application components i.e.`Yii::$app->mycomponent->something`。

-## Using custom Yii class {#using-custom-yii-class}
+## 使用自定義 Yii 類別 {#using-custom-yii-class}

 The best way to give IDE some hints is to use your own`Yii`file which isn't actually used when running code.
 This file could be named`Yii.php`and the content could be the following: